π Title

 Potential acquirers: Amazon (Kindle), Adobe, Medium, or Substack.

-2. Acquire users through targeted social ads, writing forums, and influencer partnerships.
+2. Acquire users through targeted social ads and writing forums.

-3. Refine product based on beta feedback; add monetization and analytics features.
+3. Refine product based on beta feedback; add monetization features.

-4. Scale growth using referral loops, content marketing, and SEO.
+4. Scale growth using referral loops and content marketing.

 5. Reach key milestone: 10,000 paying users within 18 months.